alok1929/ABDHack/readme.md

 # Todo:

 ### SPOTIFY:
-- Save images for pause, play and current
-- Train the model
-- Pause play and get current with the model

 - Add tailwindcss with react or without, and make it look better (this can be done on the day of the hackathon)